 Traditional CMSs consolidate all content within a single location and offer customization capabilities for specific devices, like combining various ingredients in a pizza.
 In contrast, a headless CMS separates content, codes, and designs, facilitating the seamless creation of content across diverse media platforms.
 For instance, in headless eCommerce, pricing data can be obtained from separate systems and seamlessly integrated into the website, operating independently from other content.

-The definition and differences from a headless CMS are that it is a modern content management system that effectively separates front-end and back-end services for content creation, maintenance, and distribution.
+A headless CMS is a modern content management system that separates front-end and back-end functions that effectively separates front-end and back-end services for content creation, maintenance, and distribution.
 This architectural approach provides enhanced flexibility and scalability compared to traditional CMS systems.
 A key feature of a headless CMS is its utilization of a data layer instead of a traditional database, simplifying integration with third-party solutions.
 SEO best practices for headless website can be well executed with the best enterprise SEO agency in India.

 Benefits And Disadvantages Of Using A Headless CMS For Search Engines